LeoReg/UniversalExplorationDynamics/Fig3/readme.md

 - Sierpinski_data.zip: contains the 3 files about the visited territory of size n=100, 500 and 1000 which we use in the code Sierpinski_exact_enum.py.

 - DataFig3.zip: contains the distributions associated to each figure presented in Fig.3 of the main text.
 The left column represents the time \tau, the right column is the value of F_n(\tau).
 The format is *3'number of subfigure'_n'number of distinct sites visited'.
-The exception are the files 'ln_density3i_n*' which are the densities associated to the energy histogram/MC bias we used to obtain the figure 3i.
+The exception are the files 'ln_density3i_n*' which are the densities associated to the energy histogram/MC bias we used to obtain the figure 3i (left the energy, right the log energy density ln(g(E)) not normalized).